 Making different work

-I design creative ways for brands and people to communicate.
+I design fun and extraordinary ways for brands and people to communicate.

-Described as a playful, hybrid creative director, strategist, and designer, I am experienced in multiple creative disciplines as well as in managing and facilitating processes and teams.
+In other words I am a playful, hybrid creative director, strategist, and designer, experienced in multiple creative disciplines as well as in managing and facilitating processes and teams.

 - Jurjen Semeijn